Email FacebookTwitterMenu burgerClose thin

 You make passive gains when passive activities generate revenue.
 Passive losses occur when a passive activity loses money.

-Passive Losses Cannot Ordinarily Offset Capital Gains
+How Passive Losses Offset Passive Gains

+Passive losses provide a specialized tax deduction.
 Like all forms of investment income, you only pay taxes on your net profits from passive activities.
 This means that you can use passive losses to offset passive gains, ultimately only paying taxes on the difference.

 This works similarly to calculating capital gains.
 At the end of each year, you add up all of your total passive gains and deduct your total passive losses.
 You pay taxes on any net profits.